QuantumNuke75/Unofficial-Modding-Guide/_posts/2023-01-19-quickcook.md

 date: 2023-01-19 00:00:00 +0100
 categories: [Map Modding]
 tags: [maps]
-description: How to utilize quick cook to speed up game testing iterations.
+description: How to utilise quick cook to speed up game testing iterations.
 author: RareKiwi|https://discordapp.com/users/RareKiwi#5360
 ---

 This is a guide to setup and use the quick cook editor scripting widget.
 The widget automates repetitive cooking, copying, paking and starting the game to load a specific level.
-Also supports seperate profiles for maps or mods.
+Also supports separate profiles for maps or mods.
 ![](/assets/QuickCookHeader.png)
 ## Quick Cook Setup:

 1. [Download the .zip](/posts/tools/#quickcook--quickmap) containing the widget and python dependencies.
-2. Extract the .zip contents into your UE4 Project's content folder so that you have two subfolders as shown;
+2. Extract the .zip contents into your UE4 Project's content folder so that you have two sub folders as shown;
 	- `.../Content/QuickCook`
 	- `.../Content/Python`
 3. Restart UE4 if it was open to ensure the new python modules are available.